-I have read very few reviews, or even mentions of this book, which do not include a comparison with Gone Girl.
+I have read very few reviews, or even mentions of this book, which did not include a comparison with Gone Girl.
 So let me address this elephant in the room first.
 I haven’t read Gone Girl, though I have seen the movie (I know that is not the same thing at all), and I did not like it very much.
-Well, to be precise, I mostly did not like the way it ended, and how a story wraps up, is very important to me, so there!
+Well, to be precise, I mostly did not like the way it ended, and how a story wraps up, is very important to me… so there!

 I am not going to highlight the plot details, as with mystery/thrillers, the spoiler zone is tricky, so I would recommend you read the blurb here, and just go for it; let the tale unravel as you read it.